with-code-example/golang-with-code-example/content/english/blog/golang-clean-code-guide.md

 5. **Scalability:** As a project grows, maintaining a clean codebase becomes even more important.
 Clean code helps prevent the accumulation of technical debt, where shortcuts or suboptimal solutions are taken in the short term, leading to long-term maintenance challenges.

-6. **Refactoring:** Refactoring, which involves improving the internal structure of code without changing its external behavior, is easier and safer with clean code.
+6. **Refactoring:** Refactoring, which involves improving the internal structure of code without changing its external behaviour, is easier and safer with clean code.
 Developers can confidently refactor code knowing that the changes won't introduce unintended side effects.

 7. **Documentation:** Clean code is often self-documenting to a certain extent.
 Meaningful variable names, well-organized functions, and clear comments make it easier for other developers (including your future self) to understand the code's purpose and functionality.

 8. **Code Reviews:** During code reviews, clean code is more likely to pass scrutiny.
 Reviewers can focus on higher-level design and logic issues rather than getting bogged down in deciphering convoluted code.

-9. **Time Efficiency:** Writing clean code may take a little more time initially, but the time saved in debugging, maintenance, and understanding will more than make up for it in the long run.
+9. **Time Efficiency:** Writing clean code may take a little more time initially, but the time saved in debugging, maintenance, and understanding will more than makeup for it in the long run.

 In essence, clean code is a way to show respect for your fellow developers and for your future self.
 It leads to more efficient and enjoyable software development, reduces frustration, and contributes to the overall success of a project.
 It's not just about writing code that works; it's about writing code that is clear, maintainable, and easy to work with over time.
+{{< /notice >}}

 ## 1. Use Descriptive Naming